slarmoo/.github/profile/webServers/amazonWebServicesRoute53/amazonWebServicesRoute53.md

 `Route 53` is the AWS service that handles everything DNS-related.
 With Route 53 you can buy a domain name, host your domain on their DNS servers, and create DNS records.

+> [!IMPORTANT]
-⚠ You should already have an account with AWS from your work to rent a EC2 server instance.
+> You should already have an account with AWS from your work to rent a EC2 server instance.
 If you haven't done that work, go create your account and server following the previous instruction.

 ## Purchasing a domain name

 AWS provides extensive documentation for all their services.
 You can find the documentation for [registering a new domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) on their website.
 You may find the simplified directions below easier to follow, but if you run into trouble, or have additional questions, refer to the official documentation.
 Remember that you are leasing a domain name for a year, and so make sure it is a name that you would like.
 Also note that AWS credits do not apply to purchase of domain names.

+> [!IMPORTANT]
+> If you are using new contact information that a registrar has never seen before, it will require you to verify the email address.
+Usually this means you will receive an email that you must respond to within 30 days.
+If you fail to do this your domain name will be removed from the registry without warning.
+Check your spam folder if you do not receive this email.

 1. Open the AWS console in your browser and log in.
 1. Navigate to the `Route 53` service.